filipekiss/nebula/plugins/README.md

 ### Advanced Plugin Customization

 Since Nebula's goal is to get out of your way, when it comes to customize plugins I tried to make it simple yet powerful.
-The `Nebula.plugin_options` exists so people who are happy with Nebula default configuration can just change one or two things, but if you wish to undo a lot of Nebula customization or do some more advanced stuff, you should configure plugins using the advanced
+The `lua/user/config` route exists so people who are happy with Nebula default configuration can just change one or two things, but if you wish to undo a lot of Nebula customization or do some more advanced stuff, you should configure plugins using the advanced